kpym/svgpath/README.md

 =========

 This project started as fork of [svgpath](https://github.com/fontello/svgpath).
 They are very similar, but I rewrote a big part of the library to fit my needs.
 Why ?
-Because I need a less strict parser (if some error is present in the path I don't want the parser to stops.), more options to convert the path back to string and some functionality that the authors of [svgpath](https://github.com/fontello/svgpath) don't want (like `.box`).
+Because I need a less strict parser (if some error is present in the path I don't want the parser to stops.), more options to convert the path back to string and some functionality that the authors of [svgpath](https://github.com/fontello/svgpath) don't want (like `.inbox`).
 I also want to use this library in a browser (not only in node).

 > Low level toolkit for SVG paths transformations.
 Sometime you can't use `transform` attributes and have to apply changes to svg paths directly.